JOHW85/ScrapeFandom/README.md

 Works only for English fandom sites.
 Some slight modifications are needed for other languages.

 # Notes
+Will require the Chrome browser to be installed on the machine.
+The most up-to-date Chrome Driver will be handled by `webdriver-manager`.
 The requirements.txt file should list all Python libraries that your notebooks depend on, and they will be installed using:

 `pip install -r requirements.txt`